lak882/seti/README.md

 ### SETI.Objects.CustomObject // SETI.Objects.ExtensionObject // SETI.Objects.PropertyObject <br>
 These are persistent objects that store the data for SDA extensions created in SDA Studio.
 They are the data that is being called when you look at the dashboard in SDA Studio.

+# IRIS for Health
+SETI in theory works on IRIS for Heatlh, the only caveat being that it will not integrate SDA Studio directly into the Managment Portal. <br>
+IRIS for Health does not have a HealthShare Managment tab and no HSREGISTRY CSP directory.You can access the same page as described in the SDA Studio section, except without the Managment Portal header.
+To open SDA Studio, visit: http://localhost:{insert IRIS for Heatlh port number}/seti/index.html.
+You can also add new SDA extensions using the methods as described in the [Class Reference](#class-reference).